READ

 Greenwashing examples

-Some examples of greenwashing reported in relating to the SFDR are:
+Some examples of greenwashing reported related to the SFDR are:

 • Marketing a product as green/sustainable product on your website though the product itself does not have such features.